MichaelMoroz/TensorCL/README.md

 # NeuralNetworkCL
-An OpenCL neural network with a tensor library and automaic differentiation.
+An OpenCL neural network with a tensor library and automatic differentiation.

 ## System Dependencies
 * OpenCL 1.2